 The event will kick off with opening ceremonies Friday at 6 p.m. followed by a test of muscle and mentality shortly thereafter in the form of a steinholding contest.

 This is not just some podunk backyard steinholding contest.
 No sir.
 This is a steinholding contest sanctioned by the United States Steinholding Association.

 Saturday's events include a 5K race, a kid's fun walk, wiener dog races, a wine tasting, a continuation of the steinholding contest and more.

-Here are seven reasons you should head to Oktoberfest Springboro this year:
+Here are six reasons you should head to Oktoberfest Springboro this year:

 3. WIENER DOG RACE

 Beyond beer and food, there’s much merriment to be had.
 Cue the wiener dog race.
 On Saturday, Sept.
-8 at 12 p.m., cheer on the dachshunds as they run their short legs across a dedicated track.
+7 at 12 p.m., cheer on the dachshunds as they run their short legs across a dedicated track.
+The registration deadline has passed, but you can still watch.
 Prizes will be given out for 1st, 2nd and 3rd place winners.

 Proceeds from the festival will be used to help local charities in supporting those in need.
 A portion of proceeds will be donated to the Franklin Food Pantry, Hope House Mission, Cincinnati Shriners Hospitals for Children, Springboro Community Assistance Center and Military Order of the Purple Heart.

 Joey Chestnut who?
 Open to children of all ages, this free-to-enter contest will test the strength of competitors stomachs.
 How many hot dogs can you eat?
 Prizes to be awarded.
 Contest is at 5:30 p.m.
 Saturday.

 Think your facial hair is impressive?
 The Thomas Stiver Memorial Beard Contest at 6 p.m.
 Saturday will be the judge of that.
 This contest is free to enter and prizes will be awarded.